Tue, Nov 14, 2023 (latest change)

 ACIS Based Entities

-Starting with R13 AutoCAD® uses a 3rd party library for specialized 3D operations.
+Starting with R13 AutoCAD® uses a 3rd party library for specialized 3D operations and rendering.
 The entities which wrap this library are

 These entities are stored in a completely different format, which is even encrypted.
 The format itself is quite complex, and some of its features require complex mathematical operations, which makes complete support difficult.
 Therefore at the moment only REGION is supported, because it uses only the subset of the whole format which is necessary for 2D objects.